jjthomas/rule_engine/README.md

 RE creates a classifier out of all rules classifying at least `c` training examples with at least `p` precision, where `c` and `p` are provided by the user.
-The classifier classifies a test example as an anomaly if any of its rules fires.
+The classifier classifies a test example as an anomaly if any of its rules fire.
 RE can prune redundant rules to improve overall precision and display rules in an easily understandable format.

 See `rookies.py` for the key APIs and example usage.